 Buying a home is exciting and scary.
 Home maintenance doesn't have to be complicated, though.
 Learn some helpful tips like what tools you need, how to find the circuit breaker, and how to shut off the water in this new homeowner maintenance guide.

-Maintenance Tips for First Time Homeowners
+Home Maintenance Tips for First-Time Homeowners

 When it comes to renovations and personalizing your new home, however, you may find yourself stuck trying to figure out where to begin.
 The solution to this quandary is quite simple.
-Before you fire up the cordless drill or contemplate knocking down walls, you’ll want to take care of a few preventative home maintenance tasks first.
+After you've purchased your new home, and before you fire up the cordless drill or contemplate knocking down walls, you’ll want to take care of a few preventative home maintenance tasks first.

-Locate Your Main Water Shut Off Valve
+Locate Your Main Water Shut-Off Valve

 Find Your Circuit Breaker Box

 While you’re searching your closets, basement, garage, and front and back yards for your main water shut-off valve, be on the lookout for your circuit breaker box.
 This component will be frequently used during any DIY house maintenance that involves electrical work.
 Once you've identified it, determine which fuses control the electricity in various areas of your house and label them accordingly.